Nonparametric Uniform Inference in Binary Classification and Policy Values: Estimation and Inference for the Optimal Policy Value

 with $ \psi_1(z,\eta) := \overline{\psi}(z,\eta) - \psi^{+}(z,\eta) $ and $ \psi_0(z,\eta) := \overline{\psi}(z,\eta) - \psi^{-}(z,\eta) $ for some function \(\overline{\psi}\).

 Note that under this setup, the welfare function \(V\) can be rewritten as

 where $L$ is defined in \eqref{eq:loss1}.
-Therefore, the surrogate policy \(g_\ast\) identified via the surrogate loss approach attains the maximum level of welfare within \(\mathcal{G}\); that is, \(V_0 = V(g_\ast)\).
-Although the surrogate policy \(g_\ast\) is obtained by minimizing the surrogate risk \(L^\ast\) in \eqref{eq:surrogate1} to ensure point identification, this surrogate risk \(L^\ast\) does not coincide with the \emph{value} of the \emph{original} risk \(L\) in \eqref{eq:loss1}.
+Therefore, the representative classification policy function \(g_\ast\) identified via the surrogate loss approach attains the maximum level of welfare within \(\mathcal{G}\); that is, \(V_0 = V(g_\ast)\).
+Although the representative policy function \(g_\ast\) is obtained by minimizing the surrogate risk \(L^\ast\) in \eqref{eq:surrogate1} to ensure point identification, this surrogate risk \(L^\ast\) does not coincide with the \emph{value} of the \emph{original} risk \(L\) in \eqref{eq:loss1}.
 To estimate the optimal value \(V_0\), we need to evaluate the \emph{original} risk \(L\), rather than the surrogate risk \(L^\ast\), at an estimate of \(g_\ast\).

 For instance, in the context of Example~III discussed in Section~\ref{sec:welfare_max}, \(V_0\) corresponds to the optimal welfare value in \eqref{eq:welfare}, with the functions \(\psi_1\) and \(\psi_0\) defined in \eqref{eq:psi1psi0} and \(\overline{\psi}(z,\eta) = \psi_1^{+}(z,\eta) + \psi_0^{-}(z,\eta)\).